 Retain three to four main branches 50 to 70 cm above ground level.
 As the young tree grows, tip prune young shoots to keep the tree compact.
 The ideal shape is an upright tapering cone.
 Maintain this shape by tipping shoots and cutting back over vigorous water shoots in late winter.
 Early and continuous shaping minimises heavy cutting later on.

-Maintaining the shape
+Maintaining the citrus tree shape

-Overgrown citrus trees
+Reworking overgrown citrus trees

 Older, overgrown citrus trees can be reworked to the desired shape using secateurs, hedge clippers or a chainsaw.